 One of the goals of CVTA is to help schools achieve a level of excellence in driver training.
 The Association engages in a number of educational programs in order to accomplish this.
 CVTA has developed an Instructor Certification Program to enhance the effectiveness and professionalism of instructors working for member training organizations.
 The Instructor Training Program is based on vocational instruction materials developed by Ohio State University and published by the American Association of Vocational Instructional Materials.
 Instructors engage in self-paced study and must complete on-line testing in order to qualify for the highest designation, Master Instructor.
 To date, more than 700 instructors have achieved the Master Instructor designation, while more than 1,500 others have achieved one of the other four levels of proficiency.

 Our Safety Professional Level released in 2010 is based on the ATA publication “Safety For the Long Haul” written by Ronald R. Knipling, PhD.
 Has enjoyed great success with 180 Instructors completing the program and over 300 working their way through this series of the program.

-Our next level for the Senior Master Level will be available in the spring of 2014.
+The current final level is the Senior Master Level which is available for all CVTA Certified Master Instructors.
 This section is based on the vocational instruction materials developed by Ohio State University and published by the American Association of Vocational Instructional Materials.